MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-server-replication.md

     - [AWS](https://docs.microsoft.com/en-us/azure/migrate/tutorial-migrate-aws-virtual-machines)
     - [GCP](https://docs.microsoft.com/en-us/azure/migrate/tutorial-migrate-gcp-virtual-machines)

-As a best practice, Contoso works closely with their virtualization administrators to ensure careful monitoring of core performance counters for CPU, memory and disk space of the deployed appliances and hypervisor hosts.
-This will ensure hypervisor infraestructure has enough resources to handle additional load from replication appliances and agents.
+As a best practice, Contoso works closely with their virtualization administrators to ensure careful monitoring of key performance counters for CPU, memory and disk space of the deployed appliances and hypervisor hosts.
+This will ensure virtualization infrastructure has enough resources to handle additional load from replication appliances and agents.

 ### Replication

-#### Replication Enablement and Monitoring
+#### Enabling and Monitoring Replication

-With replication appliances and agents configured, Contoso can look at replication of their migration groups/waves.
+With replication appliances and agents configured, Contoso can look at the replication of their migration groups/waves.

 As a best practice, Contoso will plan to enable initial replication for a subset of their migration groups/waves in order to be cautious of their available bandwidth.
-Contoso understand that initial replication of servers takes more bandwidth vs. delta replications.
+Contoso understands the initial replication of servers takes more bandwidth vs. delta replications.
 Given Contoso's bandwidth constraint considerations, Contoso will only enable replication for migration groups/waves which are close to 1-2 weeks from test migration and cutover dates.

 Further, Contoso will monitor initial and ongoing (delta) replication closely to ensure healthy and stable replication before enabling replication for additional servers.
-If errors or warnings should arise, Contoso can pro-actively detect these and act on it in advanced to test migration or cutover dates.
+If errors or warnings should arise, Contoso can pro-actively detect and act on it prior to test migration or cutover dates.

 #### Replication Tuning